-The Missouri Money Follows the Person Demonstration Project has targeted three groups of persons to be involved in the program: persons with developmental disabilities including those with developmental disabilities and mental illness, persons with a physical disability, and the aged.
+The Missouri Money Follows the Person Demonstration Project has targeted three groups of persons to be involved in the program: persons with developmental disabilities including those with developmental disabilities and mental illness, persons with a physical disability, and the Aged.
 The state agencies involved in providing services to these groups will be surveyed based on the populations they serve.
-Persons with an intellectual or developmental disability (DD) will be served by the Department of Mental Health (DMH) - Division of Developmental Disabilities (DDD).
+Persons with an intellectual or developmental disability (DD) it will be the Department of Mental Health (DMH) - Division of Developmental Disabilities (DDD).
 The aged (aged 63 and older) and persons with physical disabilities under the age of 63 (PD) will be served by the Department of Health and Senior Services (DHSS) - Division of Senior and Disability Services (DSDS).

 For this reporting period, representatives from the Department of Mental Health - Division of Developmental Disabilities reported no new or pending legislative initiatives that would affect the MFP Program.
 The DMH has developed and re-structured staff positions related to transitions that included Employment Coordinators, Family Support Coordinators, and Community Living Coordinators.
 The DSS in partnership with DMH and DHSS applied to CMS for a Balancing Incentives Program and was approved in June 2012 to begin in July 2012.
 This program makes Missouri eligible for an enhanced federal match rate of 2% for all non-institutional long term supports and services (LTSS).
-This funding will help create structural changes to the LTSS system: No Wrong Door/Single Point Entry System, conflict-free case management and a core standardized assessment instrument.
+This funding will help create structural changes to the LTSS system: No Wrong Door / Single Point Entry System, conflict-free case management and a core standardized assessment instrument.

-The Division of Developmental Disabilities continues to have a major focus on guardianship outreach in regard to transition for the DD target groups.
+The Division of Developmental Disabilities continues to have a major focus on guardianship outreach in regard to transition for the DD and DD/MI target groups.
 It has proven difficult to obtain guardianship consent for this population.
 To help address this problem, the division has developed and implemented a series of approaches.
-This includes the sharing of transition success story videos and in parent organization meetings, meeting one-on-one with peers, and providing videos or DVDs on community housing options.
-The MO MFP stakeholder group also addresses this issue of consent with guardians across all target populations.
+This includes the sharing of transition success stories on video and in parent organization meetings, meeting one-on-one with peers, and providing video tapes on community housing options.
+The MO MFP stakeholder group also addresses this issue with guardians across all target populations.
+The division has also made efforts to provide technical assistance and training for DMH's Community Living Coordinators and Service Coordinators in order for them to better understand the process for transitioning people with DD out of nursing homes.

-For the time period covered by this report, the Department of Health and Senior Services continues to use their HCBS Web Tool or InterRAI Home Care Assessment System (InterRAI HC) which is intended to enhance the client assessment process and HCBS authorization.
-The InterRAI HC focuses on a person's functioning and quality of life by assessing needs, strengths, and preferences.
-Upon completion, the InterRAI HC will calculate the participant's nursing facility level of care for eligibility purposes.
-This assessment is also intended to provide a continuity of care across settings and promote a person-centered evaluation.
-In conjunction to the HCBS Web Tool, DHSS has implemented a data base system, the Case Compass which focuses on gathering pertinent information on critical incidents/abuse, neglect and exploitation involving their clients which includes MFP participants.
+For the time period covered by this report, the Department of Health and Senior Services continued to use their HCBS Web Tool or InterRAI Home Care Assessment System (InterRAI HC) which is intended to enhance the client assessment process and HCBS authorization.
+The Inter RAI HC focuses on a person's functioning and quality of life by assessing needs, strengths, and preferences.
+Upon completion, the Inter RAI HC calculates the participant's nursing facility level of care for eligibility purposes.
+This assessment is also intended to help provide a continuity of care across settings and promote a person centered evaluation.
+In conjunction to the HCBS Web Tool, DHSS has implemented a data base system, the Case Compass which focuses on gathering pertinent information on critical incidents / abuse, neglect and exploitation involving their clients which includes MFP participants.